What Medical Necessity Means and How It Affects You

 - Public employees – you’re a teacher, firefighter, police officer, city worker, county worker, or other public employee

-- Seniors – you’re on Medicare or in a Medicare Advantage plan
+- Seniors – you’re on Medicare with a private health insurance company involved or in a Medicare Advantage plan

 - People who purchased insurance directly from health insurance companies